Skip to content

 Keratoconus is an eye condition where the cornea, which is normally round and dome-shaped, becomes thin and develops a cone-like bulge.
 This irregular shape affects the cornea's ability to properly focus light onto the retina, resulting in blurry and distorted vision.

-Woman holding contact
+Woman showing a contact lens

 Causes of Keratoconus